-When we set up the question as an either/or proposition, we are asking the wrong question.
-No one person is of greater or lesser importance than any other.
-We must work together to reach out to people both locally and globally, for one simple reason:
+The conclusion we reach always depends on how we frame the question.
+In this context, when we set up the question as an either/or proposition, we are asking the wrong question.
+One does not exclude the other.
+We must reach out to people both locally and globally, for one simple reason:

 Love requires nothing less.